neuralmagic/sparsify/docs/one-shot_experiment-guide.md

 -   NLP - token classification:  `nlp-token_classification`
 -   NLP - named entity recognition:  `nlp-named_entity_recognition`

-Note, other aliases are recognized for these use cases such as image-classification for cv-classification.
+Note that other aliases are recognized for these use cases, such as image-classification for cv-classification.
 Sparsify will automatically recognize these aliases and apply the correct use case.

 For One-Shot Experiments, both the CLIs and APIs always support custom use cases.
 To utilize, run a One-Shot Experiment with `--use-case` set to the desired custom use case.
 This custom use case can be any string as long as it does not contain ASCII characters.